terminalforlife/PerlProjects/source/i3-workspaces/README.md

 # Removing i3 Workspaces

-If you've used a Debian package to install i3 Workspaces, refer to your package manager.
-However, if you've used the installer, then you can run the following to delete the files it creates:
+If you've used the installer, then you can run the following to delete the files it creates:

 ```
 sudo rm -v /usr/share/man/man1/i3-workspaces.1.gz /usr/share/bash-completion/completions/i3-workspaces /usr/bin/i3-workspaces